ACayet/Prep-eat/README.md

 You need to have these programs installated in order for the front end to work succesfully :

-* @Angular/cli installed globaly
+* @Angular/cli installed globaly (Works with Angular cli V11.0.5)
-* NodeJS with npm
+* NodeJS with npm (Works with NodeJS V16.14)

+### Make the front-end start

+* First, go in the `Front/` folder
+* Then type `npm install` to get the needed dependencies
+* You can start the webserver with the `ng serve` command.
+The server will be accessible at `http://localhost:4200/`.
+Note that this is a dev server.
+* To build all the necessary files for production use the command `ng build --prod` and look inside the `dist/` folder.

 ## Back End Instructions

 ### Explainings

-We adapted a backend project with security (SSL, CORS, Authentication, API Key, etc...) with new methods to match our project idea (A cooking application)
+It is a web rest API used by the front-end to interact with the database.
+It has many security build in (SSL, CORS, Authentication, API Key, etc...) with any methods needed by the application.

 ### Requirements Back

 You need to have these programs installated in order for the back end to work succesfully :

-* MongoDB
+* MongoDB (Works with MongoDB 4.2.6)
-* NodeJS with npm
+* NodeJS with npm (Works with NodeJS V16.14+)

 ### Environment Variables (.env)